-The definition of 'dependant' means that an eligible student is not eligible for ADG in respect of a dependent child or an adult dependant who is also an eligible student and holds a statutory award.

-The following table summarises when the cohabiting partner or civil partner/spouse of a student is a dependant.
+The definition of 'dependant' also means that an eligible student is not eligible for ADG in respect of a dependent child or an adult dependant who is also an eligible student or who holds a statutory award The following table summarises when the cohabiting opposite or same sex partner or civil partner/spouse of a student is a dependant.

-FT student Cohabiting opposite Spouse / civil partner
+Full-time Student Cohabiting Spouse / Civil Partner

-sex or same sex
+opposite sex or

-partner
+same sex partner

-8 OFFI CIAL

-Under 25 years old \checkmark \checkmark Aged 25 years or over \checkmark \checkmark
+Under 25 years old Х ✓

+Aged 25 years or over ✓ ✓

-Determining where financial dependence lies
+4 Determining where financial dependence lies

-Students aged 25 or over (or under 25 if married or in a civil partnership)
+4.1 Students aged 25 or over (or under 25 if they are married or in a civil partnership)

-All students are subject to an income assessment to determine if they are eligible for GFDs.
+All students aged 25 and over (or under 25 if they are married or in a civil partnership) must be subject to an income assessment to determine if they are eligible for GFDs.